 - Rooms Hotel Kazbegi: In Soviet times, Kazbegi was a health retreat.
 The old sanatorium was recently transformed into Rooms Hotel Kazbegi—one of Georgia’s premier boutique hotels (brought to you by the same crowd as Fabrika Tbilisi).
 Even if you aren’t staying at Rooms, it’s well worth dropping in for lunch or a glass of wine (or both) on the deck, which boasts lovely views of the town and Mount Kazbek.

 Because of its remote location in far northeastern Georgia, Tusheti offers the most off-the-beaten track mountain experience of the three regions.
 It may be more difficult (and more expensive) to get into Tusheti National Park—but once you’re there, you’ll be rewarded with incomparable scenery and Georgian hospitality.
+Tusheti is the only mountain region we personally didn’t get to visit (due to road closures).
+It’s top of our list for next time!

 Good for: Solitude, multi-day hikes, scenery.